sgelb/vTransfer/README.md

 Usage
 -----

-You have to create a config file called `.vim-transfer` in your project directory (see `vim-transfer.example`).
+You have to create a config file called `.vTransfer` in your project directory (see `vTransfer.example`).

-When uploading/downloading *vTransfer* searches backwards for a config file so if the edited file is e.g. `/test/dir/file.txt` and the config file is `/test/.vim-transfer` it will upload/download as `dir/file.txt`.
+When uploading/downloading *vTransfer* searches backwards for a config file so if the edited file is e.g. `/test/dir/file.txt` and the config file is `/test/.vTransfer` it will upload/download as `dir/file.txt`.

 This is an example config file, all options are mandatory: